zackees/virtual-fs/README.md

   * RCLONE_CONFIG_JSON
     * string content of rclone config.json

+## Vs others

+  * fsspec - good alternative, but weakly typed.
+  * libfuse - this is a mount, virtual-fs is not a mount but an api and therefore can run in docker for unprivileged runtimes.

 ## Docker Users

 This library is built for you.
 If you are trying to do a `/mount` and having problems because of privileges then this api will give you an escape hatch.
-Instead mounting a virtual file system, you use an api in python that will grant you `ls`, `read`, `write` and directory traversal.
+Instead of mounting a virtual file system, you use an api in python that will grant you `ls`, `read`, `write` and directory traversal.

 To retro fit your code: Swap out `pathlib.Path` for `virtual_fs.FSPath` and apply minor fixes.